-The Weichai Warrant was a freestanding derivative financial instrument that was not indexed solely to the Company's Common Stock due to the Weichai Warrant exercise terms.
 On April 23, 2019, Weichai exercised the Weichai Warrant resulting in the Company issuing 4,049,759 shares of the Company's Common Stock and Weichai becoming the owner of 51.5% of the outstanding shares of the Company's Common Stock, as of such date.
 The exercise proceeds for the warrants of \$1.6 million were based on 50% of the VWAP during the 20 consecutive trading day period preceding April 23, 2019 and the \$15.0 million reduction in the exercise price described above.
-Changes in value of the Weichai Warrant, including the impact of the exercise, resulted in a loss of \$1.4 million reported in Loss from change in value of warrants in the Company's Consolidated Statement of Operations for the nine months ended September 30, 2019.
+The Company recorded net expense of \$1.4 million during 2019 for changes in the value of the Weichai Warrant inclusive of the impact of the exercise.